 Installation and Commissioning of extinguishers is required for businesses and should be carried out by a BAFE-certified fire extinguisher service engineer.
 This ensures that the correct types of extinguishers are installed in the correct location and are in working condition.
 The commissioning certificate provides proof of cover for insurance or legal purposes, should you be inspected by the fire services or have a fire.

 The following notes are aimed at self-installers in a purely domestic setting.

-When wall-mounting, it is important to check for electrical cables and pipe work using a suitable detector.
-For fitting, use appropriate wall fixings in conjunction with the manufacturer supplied wall bracket.
+When wall-mounting, it is important to check for electrical cables and pipework using a detector.
+For fitting, use appropriate wall fixings in conjunction with the manufacturer-supplied wall bracket.
 Additional support may be needed when fitting heavier extinguishers to plasterboard walls.
-In locations such as public halls a "safety bracket" may be beneficial.

 The carrying handle of a portable fire extinguisher with a total gross mass of 4kg and above should be approximately 1 metre from the floor.
 This height is raised to 1.5 metres for extinguishers weighing less than 4kg.

 When mounting two extinguishers (one extinguisher with a total mass above 4kg, and the second one below 4kg), both can be mounted on the wall at the handle fixing height for the heaviest extinguisher.

 BS 5306-8: 2012 states that extinguishers should be mounted as per the guidance above, but using a wall bracket to mount your extinguishers isn't always possible.
 If so, a fire extinguisher stand, fire point, or extinguisher cabinet can be used.
 In this case, the height recommendations for wall mounted extinguishers need not be followed.